• ECTS

 Description

-Non-parametric methods are important in many statistical applications, as they allow us to move away from conventional approaches that require the specification of valid statistical models.
-Establishing the validity of such a model is a complex undertaking.
+Nonparametric methods are important in many statistical applications because they allow us to move away from traditional approaches that require the specification of valid statistical models.
+However, establishing the validity of such a model is a complex undertaking.

-Non-parametric methods circumvent this problem by transforming data into ranks and conditioning on certain quantities derived from the observed configuration of these ranks.
-The statistics thus constructed are independent of the distribution of the raw data, enabling the construction of statistical inference procedures free from the model underlying the data.
-Moreover, the loss of statistical efficiency is minimal.
+Nonparametric methods circumvent this problem by transforming the data into ranks and conditioning on certain quantities derived from the observed configuration of these ranks.
+The statistics thus constructed are independent of the distribution of the raw data, which makes it possible to construct statistical inference procedures that are free of the underlying model of the data.
+In addition, the loss of statistical efficiency is minimal.

-This course is a fairly comprehensive presentation of non-parametric methods.
-It follows on from a first introductory course on parametric inferential methods, adapting and developing the theory of several advanced concepts such as conditional testing, comparative power of tests (efficiency measures) and the notion of "effect size".
-It focuses on the practical application of these methodologies, with an overview of the main R commands and their uses.
+This course provides a fairly comprehensive overview of non-parametric methods.
+It follows on from an introductory course on parametric inferential methods, adapting and developing the theory behind several advanced concepts such as conditional tests, comparative test power (efficiency measures), and the notion of "effect size."
+It emphasizes the practical application of these methodologies by providing an overview of the main R commands and their uses.

 Read more